 Mulch.
 Once fruits begin to develop, place a board or thick straw mulch under each fruit; contact with soil can result in insect damage or rotten spots on the bottom of the fruit.

-12 top watermelon choices for growing in the home garden:
+12 top watermelon choices to grow in the home garden:

 Bush or short vine watermelons for small spaces.